 June 01, 2015

 Not all puppies develop at the same rate.
-For example, a Great Dane will take over 12 months to reach full maturity whereas for a terrier it is closer to 6 months.
+For example, a Great Dane will take over 12 months to reach full maturity whereas a terrier will mature in half the time.
+The smaller the dog, the faster the puppy develops toward maturity.

 During the first 2 or 3 months of life nutrition plays a crucial role in determining the health and wellbeing of the dog in later life.
 During these initial months millions of nerve pathways are being formed and extended, whilstbones and muscles grow and strengthen at rapid rates.